-Section 2 - Description and Narration (25 marks)
+Section 2 - Description and Narration

-Four titles are set (two descriptive and two narrative), from which candidates choose one.
+Eight titles will be set in total.
+Candidates are required to write between 400 and 600 characters on their chosen title.

-Candidates are required to write between 350 and 500 words for each of their answers.
-The questions test the following writing objectives:
+The questions test the following writing objectives (40 marks):

-- W1 articulate experience and express what is thought, felt and imagined - W2 order and present facts, ideas and opinions - W3 understand and use a range of appropriate vocabulary - W4 use language and register appropriate to audience and context - W5 make accurate and effective use of paragraphs, grammatical structures, sentences, punctuation and spelling.
+- W1 Articulate experience and express what is thought, felt and imagined - W2 Order and present facts, ideas and opinions - W3 Understand and use a range of appropriate vocabulary - W4 Use language and register appropriate to audience and context - W5 Make accurate and effective use of paragraphs, grammatical structures, sentences, punctuation and spelling